What are the benefits of participating in a theatrical production/class?

 How many students are in each class?
 What is your adult to student ratio?

-For preschool classes our maximum class size is 20, for Beginning Acting the maximum is 25, and for production classes our maximum is 30.
+For preschool classes our maximum class size is 20, for Beginning Acting the maximum is 25, for production classes our maximum is 35, and for camps our maximum is 40.
 We try to adhere to a 1:10 ratio, and typical staffing includes a director, assistant director, and counselor.